Copyright (c) 2007 THE THRASH METAL GUIDE

 Z-SECT (JAPAN)

 This is another band to enjoy the vocal abilities of one of the most prominent Japanese metal voices: Nov (also Volcano, Aion).
-This band plays good speed/thrash of the more melodic variety, resembling the Aion debut album.
+This band plays good old school speed/thrash of the more melodic variety, resembling the Aion debut album.
 The EP boasts really cool heavy thrashers ("Emergency") and nice speed metal pieces ("Inori").
 The guitar sound, however, is too buzzy, and might annoy a bit.

 N.O.V.
 EP, 1989